bmaharjan17/FieldRover/README.md

 > A Node.js web application that helps with finding, reviewing sports venue for local communities

+## Disclaimer

+> This is a beta version of the web application used for strictly academic purposes.
+> Few of the environment and keys deliberately hidden to protect the author's privacy.
+> However, feel free to clone this repository if needed.

 ## Live Demo

+> Coming Soon

 ## Features